 return results

-def process_frames(self)->Report:

-report = Report(self.payload)

-for frame, offset in self.frames():

-datum = op.Datum()

-datum.cvInputData = frame

-opWrapper.emplaceAndPop([datum])

-report.add_frame_node(datum, offset)

-return report

-OpenPose reports skeletons as poseKeyPoints 25x3 matrics that represent 25-body parts with respect to X-axis, Y-axis, and confidence score.
+OpenPose reports skeletons as poseKeyPoints 25x3 matrices that represent 25-body parts with respect to X-axis, Y-axis, and confidence score.
 The SkeletalExtractor consolidates these poseKeyPoints into the reports.json file as a list of Frames containing lists of Bodies.
 The report also references a frames.tar.gz file containing the input frames and skeletal annotated output images for troubleshooting purposes.